 Dewalt 7″ angle grinder

-To cut a bit deeper, I also bought a 7 inch grinder.
+To cut a bit deeper, I also bought a 7-inch grinder.
 Fortunately, corded versions of these are pretty inexpensive.
-I bought the 7 inch version of the same blades I used for the 4 1/2 inch.
+I bought the 7-inch version of the same blades I used for the 4 1/2 inch.
 If I need to be sure I get a deeper straight cut, I’ll use this grinder.
 I did have to buy a specialty cutting wheel guard to be able to use this properly, so while the base unit was affordable, it will cost more to get up and running for cutting through rock.

 Evolution DISCCUT1 12″ Disc Cutter

 I originally bought this to make relief cuts to make a limestone sink.
-It did it’s job great.
+It did its job great.
 This is a powerful tool and draws a ton of power.
-It can make a 4 inch cut in limestone and other types of rock with the included 12 inch diamond blade.
+It can make a 4 inch cut in limestone and other types of rock with the included 12-inch diamond blade.
 However, it just feels dangerous.
-There is a ton of power generated in the 12 inch blade and it cuts well.
+There is a ton of power generated in the 12-inch blade and it cuts well.

 Fossil Prep Tools

-Once you get your fossil out of the rock in some shape, there is typically portions of it still buried in matrix.
+Once you get your fossil out of the rock in some shape, there are typically portions of it still buried in the matrix.
 There are a few schools of thought.
 Some like to keep the fossil natural, as found, and some like to remove all things from the matrix that traps them.
 Limestone is very tough as a matrix.
 When a sea creature is fossilized, the empty space typically is limestone with the shell acting as a barrier.
-The shell can be argonite, calcite, or some other mineral that has replaced the original creature.
+The shell can be aragonite, calcite, or some other mineral that has replaced the original creature.
 The inside mold is called a steinkern.

 Chicago Pneumatic CP 9361 Industrial Scribe and Engraving Pen

 This is one of my favorite tools for prepping fossils.
-It is a miniature air powered jackhammer that is used to remove or nip away at the rock surrounding the fossil.
+It is a miniature air-powered jackhammer that is used to remove or nip away at the rock surrounding the fossil.
 These are not cheap, typically costing between $250 and $300 depending on the market you are using to purchase.
 Occasionally they come up used, although a tool that gets used like this can be risky used.

 The tool works by striking the surface up to 13,500 times per minute.
 The speed is adjustable, from a range of 1-5 by twisting the ring at the base of the tool.
 It comes with an extra carbide stylus and some additional ones.
-There was a chisel shape and some blanks that can be shaped how you would like.
-I do find the one that comes with it best to work with, and have not yet replaced it in the past year.
+Included was a chisel shape and some blanks that can be shaped how you would like.
+I do find the one that comes with it best to work with and have not yet replaced it in the past year.